Welcome to Solomon!

 Let me know if this is OK to move into the Payroll section of the Field Manual.

 2. This is great Unknown User (ed.courtney@reliant.org) - user-b069a I wouldn't mind pulling over some of th info from our procedure to this page so missionaries know what we can and can't allow.
-Payroll Advance Processing like we need a timecard, they can only get an advance for the time they have worked, they have to have the funds raised, etc. And maybe a note that international misisonaries that are released to assignment and living overaseas can get larger advances spread out over a few months but certain restrictions apply. etc.
+Archive: Payroll Advance Processing like we need a timecard, they can only get an advance for the time they have worked, they have to have the funds raised, etc. And maybe a note that international misisonaries that are released to assignment and living overaseas can get larger advances spread out over a few months but certain restrictions apply. etc.

 3. Barb Seckler This looks great!
 Looking forward to being able to point international missionaries to this page (smile)